-Academic Plans, known as programs, include a overview description and a summary of program requirements.
-You can search the online catalog via the the Academic Plan links on the right for a desired program or a specific course information.
+Academic Plans, known as programs, include an overview description and a summary of program requirements.
+You can search the online catalog via the Academic Plan links on the right for a desired program or a specific course information.

-Code Title Units
+Code Title Credits/ Units

-Major Area Requ uirements
+Major Area Red quirements

-ECED&105 INTRODUCTION TO EARLY CHILDHOOD EDUCATION 5
+ECED& 105 Introduction To Early Childhood Education 5

-ECED&107 HEALTH/SAFETY/NUTRITION 5
+ECED& 107 Health/Safety/Nutrition 5

-ECED&120 PRACTICUM-NURTURING REL 2
+ECED& 120 Practicum-Nurturing Rel 2

-Total Credits/Un iits 12
+Total Credits/Units 12